Sensitivity Analysis on the Sphere and a Spherical ANOVA Decomposition: Introduction

 To date, no dedicated ANOVA decomposition for the sphere has been established in the literature.
 The approach proposed in this work fills this gap and aims to identify the importance of the original physical variables and their specific interactions.

-\textbf{Structure of this work}\\ The next section is a preliminary in which we recall a collection of known concepts, definitions and variable substitutions that we will use in this paper.
+\textbf{Structure of this work}\\ In the next section we introduce the classical ANOVA decomposition for tensor product domains and highlight the differences in the sphere.
 We generalize the projection operator from the classical ANOVA decomposition in Section~\ref{sec:projection}.
 With this, we introduce an ANOVA operator in Section~\ref{sec:ANOVA_operator}.
 We show properties of this operator, related to the parity, in Section~\ref{sec:parity}.
 In Section~\ref{sec:ANOVA_sphere}, we finally introduce the spherical ANOVA decomposition, for which we show orthogonality and redundancy relations in Section~\ref{sec:redundancy}.
 In Section~\ref{sec:challenge}, we highlight the problems that naturally arise with even functions and show how we can fix them.
 In Section~\ref{sec:basis}, we introduce the orthogonal basis on the lower dimensional balls, which we use to describe the spherical ANOVA terms.
 How we proceed numerically is described in more detail in Section~\ref{sec:low_dim} and finally in Section~\ref{sec:numerics} we apply our algorithms to some test functions to calculate the spherical ANOVA decomposition of these functions.

 \textbf{Notation}\\ We introduce some notation, which we will use in this paper.
 We use bold face for vectors and matrices.
 The parameter $d$ is always the ambient dimension.
 We denote the sphere and ball of radius $r$ by